miku/span/docs/span.md

   `servicectl span-webhookd start`

-The service requires `/var/log/span-webhhokd.log` to be writeable by `daemon`.
+The service requires `/var/log/span-webhookd.log` to be writable by `daemon`.

 The default port is 8080 (change this in SPAN CONFIG).
 The server listens on all interfaces.
 The default URL is: `http://0.0.0.0:8080/trigger`.
 Enter this